jacobdotcosta/kcp/README.md

 ./kcp.sh start
 ```

-Next, in a second terminal, you will deploy a kcp syncer `./kcp.sh syncer -w my-org` and next run the `./demo.sh s1` script.
+Next, in a second terminal, you will deploy a kcp syncer `./kcp.sh syncer -w my-org` and next run the `./demo.sh` script using the different
+scenario available.

 You can change the path of the project where kcp is installed like the workspace to be used, using the parameters
 ```bash
 Usage: